-These Pumpkin Oatmeal Bars are easy to make with wholesome rolled oats, pure pumpkin and cozy fall spices.
+These Pumpkin Granola Bars are easy to make with wholesome rolled oats, pure pumpkin and cozy fall spices.
 They’re naturally sweetened and perfect for breakfast or a healthy grab-and-go snack for school or work lunches.
 Vegan, gluten free and easy to customize with your favorite add-ins.
 Includes options for grain-free, paleo and low carb.

 Updated October 2020

-Easy Pumpkin Oatmeal Bar Recipe
+Easy Pumpkin Granola Bar Recipe